embodied-computation-group/Cardioception/docs/source/user_guide.md

 This minimal example will run the Heart Rate Discrimination task with a total of 10 trials using a Psi staircase.

 We provide standard scripts in the [wrappers](https://github.com/LegrandNico/Cardioception/tree/master/wrappers) folder that can be adapted to your needs.
 We recommend copying this script in your local task folder if you want to parametrize it to fit your needs.
-The tasks can then easily be executed by running the corresponding wrapper file (e.g in a terminal).
+The tasks can then easily be executed by running the corresponding wrapper file (e.g. in a terminal).

 ### Creating a shortcut (Windows)

-Once you have adapted the scripts, you can create a shortcut (e.g in the Desktop) so the task can be executed just by clicking on it without any coding or command lines interactions.
+Once you have adapted the scripts, you can create a shortcut (e.g. in the Desktop) so the task can be executed just by clicking on it without any coding or command line interactions.

 If you are using Windows, you can simply create a `.bat` file containing the following: